Why Supply Chain Management?

 Students who like to blend creative and analytical thinking for solving large-scale real-world problems are well suited for the SCM program.
 You should have a minimum grade point average of 3.25 and must be willing to participate in all program activities, which expose you to the practice of supply chain management.
 You are also required to complete a summer internship before graduating.

-You must be a sophomore or junior with an expected graduation date of May 2020, or earlier, to apply to the program.
-Juniors who apply should be aware that graduating by May 2019 may not be possible.
+- You must be a sophomore with an expected graduation date of May 2020 to apply to the program.
+Juniors may apply as well but timely graduation is not guaranteed.

-For a student perspective about the SCM program, you may wish to contact one of our SCM student advisors (firstname.lastname@example.org).
-Other questions should be directed to Professor Udatta Palekar (email@example.com).
+For a student perspective about the SCM program, you may wish to contact one of our SCM student advisors at email@example.com